multi-navgraph-project/Velocity_smooth_control/README.md

 **Mathematical development behind used method**

-The resulted smooth function is the sum of applied numerical function on the velocity difference on every time instant with it's previous instant.
+- The resulted smooth function is the sum of applied numerical function on the velocity difference on every time instant with it's previous instant.

-The numerical function is deduced from the z transform.
+- The numerical function is deduced from the z transform.

-The equations of the used approches are:
+- The equations of the used approches are:

 ![image](https://user-images.githubusercontent.com/41051186/145858781-4b2e4a5b-05ca-4a36-bd8a-65399838c8f1.png)

-visualization of the applied algorithms.
+- Visualization of the applied algorithms.

 ![image](https://user-images.githubusercontent.com/41051186/145854879-3cdecf93-7706-4651-929e-be620341dc86.png)